Listen to the full sermon.

 fulfilment of His kingdom

-For such is fulfilment of His mission.
-Jesus declared in Luke 4:18-19 “The Spirit of the Lord is upon Me, Because He has anointed Me To preach the gospel to the poor; He has sent Me to heal the brokenhearted, To proclaim liberty to the captives And recovery of sight to the blind, To set at liberty those who are oppressed; To proclaim the acceptable year of the Lord.”
+For such is His fulfilment of His mission.
+His mission that He declared at the beginning in Luke 4:18-19 “The Spirit of the Lord is upon Me, Because He has anointed Me To preach the gospel to the poor; He has sent Me to heal the brokenhearted, To proclaim liberty to the captives And recovery of sight to the blind, To set at liberty those who are oppressed; To proclaim the acceptable year of the Lord.”

 His mission continues by His Spirit in and through His disciples.
-There is only one mission, one ministry, that of our Lord Jesus Christ, in which every disciple has a part.
-Above all to know Him and His love is our first priority.
-Living in daily surrender of selfish desires, receiving and responding to His love we are being transformed into His character.
-This transformation then outworks in our relationship with each other.
+There is only one ministry, that of our Lord Jesus Christ, in which every disciple has a part.
+To know Him and His love.
+Living in daily surrender of selfish desires, receiving and responding to His love, being transformed into His character, outworks in our relationship with each other.

 the goats on the left